-If you have completed courses at another accredited university or Canadian college, you can apply to the Faculty of Arts & Science as a transfer student.
+If you have completed courses at another accredited university, Canadian college, CEGEP or University of Toronto division, you may be able to apply to the Faculty of Arts & Science as a transfer student.
+This page provides an overview of admissions, transfer credits and program enrolment for transfer students.

 Admission consideration for transfer students will be based on a combination of: